The S500 control surface takes a modular approach, allowing you to create a completely scalable control system.

 SSL has nearly four decades of classic audio console design legacy with many of the hardware and software control surface paradigms taken as standard today having first appeared on an SSL console.
 System T takes this DNA and creates a new broadcast specific set of Control Interfaces that combine hardware panels with large tablet style multi-touch screens in a fully networked environment.
 Fixed format compact consoles and modular large format consoles can be combined with remotely located computers, or touch screen terminals and remote hardware panels.
 Up to three Control Interfaces can share a single processor engine simultaneously, facilitating for example, an entertainment production with one surface for a music mix and a second for a production mix using a single engine.
 Multiple engines can be connected to a single console VLAN and interfaces can be moved between engines.
 The various approaches to remote control capability enable true facility wide control infrastructure design.

-With 3072 inputs and 3072 outputs per engine, System T can handle any large-scale production.
-Tempest engines can be deployed as mirrored redundant pairs and if required each engine can be placed in separate fire zones.
-Near instant audio changeover happens via up to 6 Network I/O HC bridging cards, each providing 512 channels of inputs and 512 outputs.
+With up to 2048 inputs and 2048 outputs per engine, and both perpetual and short-term time-based DSP rental options, System T can handle any large-scale production.
+Tempest engines can be deployed as mirrored redundant pairs, with instant audio changeover, if required each engine can be placed in separate physical zones.
+TE2 supports up to 4 Network I/O HC cards, each providing 512 channels of inputs and 512 outputs.

 Download the latest System T releases documents highlighting the on-going additions and enhancements to the System T broadcast audio production platform.